 The Westland WS-61 Sea King is a British version of the American Sikorsky S-61 helicopter.
-Westland Helicopters had a long-standing licence agreement with Sikorsky Aircraft to allow it to build the Sikorsky helicopter, and they extended the agreement soon after the Sea King's first flight in 1959.
+Westland Helicopters had a long-standing license agreement with Sikorsky Aircraft to allow it to build the Sikorsky helicopter, and they extended the agreement soon after the Sea King's first flight in 1959.

 Westland independently developed the Sea King, with the key changes including the use of a pair of Rolls-Royce Gnome turboshaft engines and the implementation of a fully computerised flight control system.